Healthy Grocery Initiative

 Shifting the Food Desert Narrative in East Oakland by Healthy Grocery Initiative Manager, Amani Ali, debunks East Oakland's food desert myth.

 According to this report released by the National Grocers Association (NGA) – 61% of SNAP program participants cite the “cost of healthy food” as a barrier to access.
-This is just one of many barriers SNAP participants face when shopping for healthy foods.
+This is just one of many barriers SNAP participants could face when shopping for healthy foods.
 The report goes on to say that independent community grocery stores play a critical role in supplementing and supporting the accessibility of SNAP benefits for program participants.

 These community grocery stores provide access by offering the right program in the right place — “reaching communities that big-box stores do not find profitable.”